huggingface/blog/constrained-beam-search.md

 Banks solve this problem by creating a *balance* between fulfilling the constraints and creating sensible output.

-Bank $n$ refers to the ***list of beams that have made $n$ steps progress in fulfilling the constraints***.
+Bank \\( n \\) refers to the ***list of beams that have made \\( n \\) steps progress in fulfilling the constraints***.
 After sorting all the possible beams into their respective banks, we do a round-robin selection.
 With the above example, we'd select the most probable output from Bank 2, then most probable from Bank 1, one from Bank 0, the second most probable from Bank 2, the second most probable from Bank 1, and so forth.
 Since we're using `num_beams=3`, we just do the above process three times to end up with `["The is fast", "The dog is", "The dog and"]`.

 This way, even though we're *forcing* the model to consider the branch where we've manually appended the desired token, we still keep track of other high-probable sequences that probably make more sense.
 Even though `"The is fast"` fulfills our constraint completely, it's not a very sensible phrase.
 Luckily, we have `"The dog is"` and `"The dog and"` to work with in future steps, which hopefully will lead to more sensible outputs later on.